ServiceWeaver/weaver/website/docs.md

 $ go mod init hello
 ```

-Then, create a file called `hello.go` with the following contents:
+Then, create a file called `main.go` with the following contents:

 ```go
 package main